 What is oxymorphone?

-Oxymorphone is used to treat moderate to severe pain.
+Oxymorphone is an opioid medicine that is used to treat moderate to severe pain.

-The extended-release form of this medicine is for around-the-clock treatment of pain.
-This form of oxymorphone is not for use on an as-needed basis for pain.
+The extended-release form of oxymorphone is for around-the-clock treatment of pain and should not be used on an as-needed basis for pain.

 Oxymorphone may also be used for purposes not listed in this medication guide.

-You should not take this medicine if you are allergic to oxymorphone, or if you have:
+You should not take oxymorphone if you are allergic to it, or if you have:

 severe asthma or breathing problems;